AlanRockefeller/inat.label.py/README.md

   - Mushroom Observer URL (if present, formatted in best URL form so it's accessible to users who aren't logged in)
   - Microscopy Performed (if present)
   - Traditional or Mobile Photography (if present)
-  - Herbarium Catalog Number (if present)
+  - Herbarium / Fungarium Catalog Number (if present)
   - Herbarium Name (if present)
   - Mycoportal ID (if present)
   - Voucher number(s) (if present)